danybyte/calculate_unix_permissions/README.md

 ## Notes
 - This script only calculates permissions – it does not modify any real files.
--For symbolic links, the permissions shown are those you entered (though real Unix symlinks often have `lrwxrwxrwx` and the actual permissions are ignored).
+- For symbolic links, the permissions shown are those you entered (though real Unix symlinks often have `lrwxrwxrwx` and the actual permissions are ignored).
 Use the script as a learning tool for permission strings.

 ## Author: DanyByte